How to clear mental space in your brain.

 And you can start this very moment.

 PS.
-Once a year, I lead a program for business owners, artists, and authors called The Marketing Without Social Media Course.
-During this course, we encourage folks to do a social media detox.
+I created a program for business owners, artists, and authors called The Marketing Without Social Media Course.
+In this course, I encourage folks to do a social media detox.
 People report back and say, “Oh my gosh.
 I feel so much better.”